 - Participation in patient safety exercise (Part II)– The American Board of Neurological Surgeons CC process requires participation in a patient safety module.
 The chief of staff or their designee will certify that the diplomate is meaningfully involved in these exercises at the diplomate’s primary institution.

 All diplomates must complete a CC application each year.

-Completion of the online CC application initiates participation in CC.
+Completion of the online CC application validates participation in CC.
 New diplomates must complete an online application beginning their participation in CC, in January of the year following their certification.
 Diplomates certified prior to 1999 interested in participating in CC should email the ABNS board to get information on voluntary CC participation.

 Click MyMOC login.
 Enter your username and password.
 Click the apply now link under the current year.

 The following information is required to complete the CC application:

 - Review your business address and phone number.
-This information also displays on the ABNS website diplomates’ directory.
+This information also displays on the ABNS website under “Find a Neurosurgeon”.

 - Answer the eight yes or no questions regarding your standing with licensing and professional organizations.

 - Complete current hospital staff appointment information including a consent and release form.
-Provide the name of your primary CC hospital or institution and your start date.
-Provide the name and email address of your chief of staff or your facilities medical staff office.
+Provide the name of your primary hospital or institution and start date.
+Provide the name and email address of the chief of staff or equivalent.

 - The summary page allows for review and submission of the application.
 If you experience any difficulties, please contact ABNS at email@example.com.

 Part II – Lifelong Learning and Self-Assessment